ingmartin/ngCharts/README.md

 # ngCharts

+ngCharts is a versatile tool to visualize statistical data from various perspectives.
+It offers optional chart types (pie, line, bar, and etc), flexible value and date settings, customizable number of items, size and color variations, as well as a possibility to rearrange several charts simultaneously or deleting them all. ngCharts meets any requirements.

-This is a ltest project to demonstrate my frontend skills.
-Project is based on Angular and uses next libraries:
+This is a test project to demonstrate my frontend skills.
+The project is based on Angular and uses the following libraries:
 * rxjs,
 * lodash,
 * [Angular Material](https://material.angular.io/),